rafaelconde/rafaelconde/README.md

-# rafaelconde.net
+# Rafa's site

-Here's the repo for my personal website, hosted on Netlify 🤠
+This is the repo for my personal website 👋